raycast/extensions/extensions/improvmx/README.md

 ### Create Masked Email Address

 Quickly generate a new masked email address.
+Add default domain to "Masked Email Address" in the extension preferences to use it as a default domain for masked email addresses.
+This will save you some time when creating masked email addresses.

 ### Add Domain